QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 ## Branches

-Branching means you diverge from the main line of development and continue to do work without messing with that main line.
+Branching can be seen as (temporarily) diverging from the main line of development and continue to do work independently.
+This prevents the chance of accidentally introducing a bug to the production code whilst developing.

-When the repository is initialised, a default branch is created, usually named "main" or "master".
-Apart from the initial setup, it is good practice to create a new branch from the default branch before starting any form of development.
+When a repository is initialised via a provider, this main branch is automatically created, usually named "main" or "master", and it is also tagged as the default branch.

+Apart from the initial setup of the project, it is good practice to create a new branch from the default branch before starting any form of development.
 This way of branching gives a clear oversight of what is developed where, as depicted below.

 ![Basic cycle](../assets/images/git_1.jpg)